digibib/koha-docker/README.md

 ## Building the Koha Docker image in the build machine

-For local setup on machine, use NOVAGRANT=true, otherwise Vagrant will be used.
+If you want to work purely virtual, use VAGRANT=true, and a virtualbox will be set up.

 To build locally we recommend using the included docker-compose setup.
-For a very simple setup installed locally, use `NOVAGRANT=true make provision`
+For a very simple setup installed locally, use `make provision`

 Using Makefile, the following commands are available: